-Millennium Development Goals (MDGs) A set of eight timebound and measurable goals for combating poverty, hunger, disease, illiteracy, discrimination against women and environmental degradation.
+Millennium Development Goals (MDGs)

+A set of eight time-bound and measurable goals for combating poverty, hunger, disease, illiteracy, discrimination against women and environmental degradation.
 These goals were agreed at the UN Millennium Summit in 2000 together with an action plan to reach the goals by 2015.

-Mitigation (of climate change) A human intervention to reduce emissions or enhance the sinks of greenhouse gases.
+Mitigation (of climate change)

+A human intervention to reduce emissions or enhance the sinks of greenhouse gases.
+Note that this encompasses carbon dioxide removal (CDR) options.

+Mitigation behaviour

-Mitigation behaviour See Human behaviour.
+See Human behaviour.

+Mitigation measures

-Mitigation measures In climate policy, mitigation measures are technologies, processes or practices that contribute to mitigation, for example, renewable energy (RE) technologies, waste minimization processes and public transport commuting practices.
-See also Mitigation option, and Policies (for climate change mitigation and adaptation).
+In climate policy, mitigation measures are technologies, processes or practices that contribute to mitigation, for example renewable energy (RE) technologies, waste minimization processes, public transport commuting practices.

+See also Policies (for mitigation and adaptation).

+Mitigation option

-Mitigation option A technology or practice that reduces GHG emissions or enhances sinks.
+A technology or practice that reduces GHG emissions or enhances sinks.

-Mitigation pathways See Pathways.
+Mitigation pathways

+Mitigation scenario

-Mitigation scenario A plausible description of the future that describes how the (studied) system responds to the implementation of mitigation policies and measures.
-See also Emission scenario, Pathways, Socio-economic scenario and Stabilization (of GHG or CO2-equivalent concentration).
+A plausible description of the future that describes how the (studied) system responds to the implementation of mitigation policies and measures.

+See also Emission scenario, Pathways, Socio-economic scenarios, and Stabilisation (of GHG or CO2-equivalent concentration).

-Monitoring and evaluation (M&E) Monitoring and evaluation refers to mechanisms put in place at national to local scales to respectively monitor and evaluate efforts to reduce greenhouse gas emissions and/ or adapt to the impacts of climate change with the aim of systematically identifying, characterizing and assessing progress over time.
+Monitoring and evaluation (M&E)

+Monitoring and evaluation refers to mechanisms put in place at national to local scales to respectively monitor and evaluate efforts to reduce greenhouse gas emissions and/or adapt to the impacts of climate change with the aim of systematically identifying, characterizing and assessing progress over time.

-Motivation (of an individual) An individual's reason or reasons for acting in a particular way; individuals may consider various consequences of actions, including financial, social, affective and environmental consequences.
-Motivation can come from outside (extrinsic) or from inside (intrinsic) the individual.
+Motivation (of an individual)

+An individual's reason or reasons for acting in a particular way; individuals may consider various consequences of actions, including financial, social, affective, and environmental consequences.
+Motivation can arise from outside (extrinsic) or inside (intrinsic) the individual.